Slow-Bear/Public_IP_Checker/README.md

 Also we are probing for the responsetime with a given IP.
 If the threashold is exceded a new w-mail notification will be sent

 Things to improve:
-1) introduce the option for a monthly report
+1) introduce the option for a monthly report - working on it
-2) make the database optional
+2) make the database optional - done
-3) brute force detection
+3) brute force detection (better algorithm)
 4) much more efective ping probing
+5) ping probig optional - done